Brachycephalic Deep Dive

 Left unchecked, this ends in hyperthermia, respiratory collapse, or cardiac arrest.
 It can happen fast — 10-15 minutes is a realistic window for an English Bulldog going from labored breathing to acute distress.
 The driver has to see it coming, which is why brachy-trained drivers matter.

 Every brachy trip runs on the same core protocol, adjusted by breed.
-Cabin temperature target: 65-72°F (tighter for English Bulldogs at 65-70°F), documented at every rest stop.
+Cabin temperature target: 65-72°F (tighter for English Bulldogs at 65-70°F) with climate-controlled cabins on every brachy trip.
 Altitude-limited routing: no passes above 5,500-6,000 feet during peak summer heat — we reroute around Donner, Independence, and Snoqualmie when needed.
 Brachy-trained driver assigned: drivers who've run multiple brachy trips and know what labored breathing looks like before it becomes respiratory distress.
 24/7 vet-on-call line for the driver to reach on long-haul trips, plus pre-mapped vet clinics along the route that can handle brachy airway emergencies.

 Pickup protocol matters as much as driving.
 Extended acclimation — the driver spends 5-15 minutes at the door or in the driveway with the pet and owner before leaving.
 Familiar-scent items (owner's t-shirt, blanket, favorite toy) placed in the crate.
 No rushing, no loud voices, no pressure.
 A stressed pickup puts the dog into the yellow zone before the trip even starts.

-Brachy trips add a flat $0.15 per mile surcharge to the base rate card.
+Brachy trips add a small per-mile surcharge to the base distance price.
 That covers the extra protocol cost: temperature-controlled cabin targets, altitude-limited routing planning, brachy-trained driver assignment, vet-on-call coverage, and pre-mapped vet stops.
-Driver gets $0.07 of that per mile for the extra care; PAX keeps $0.08 for coordination and operational overhead.

 For brachy breeds with significant medical history — BOAS (brachycephalic obstructive airway syndrome) surgery, cardiac conditions, allergies, spinal issues — we quote case-by-case.
 That's not a surcharge strategy; it reflects real planning time.
 A Frenchie with post-op BOAS recovery has different transport needs than a healthy adult Bulldog, and pricing should reflect that rather than averaging them.